someodd/someodd.github.io/_posts/2024-04-16-linux-counter-strike-1.6-server.md

 meta list
 ```

+### a bit of configuring podbot

+`cs16/cstrike/addons/podbot/podbot.cfg`

+you may want to make bots easier, i found them very elite by default:

+`pb_minbotskill 15` and `pb_maxbotskill 60`

 ### creating waypoints

 Sadly, I'm not sure you can automatically create waypoints.
 So you'll maybe have ot do some work, especially if you're using custom maps.
 No waypoint, no bots.